 Pressure Cooker – Cooking Rack

 Racks prevent scorching because the food doesn’t have to touch the direct heat source.
-In fact, it proves exceptionally difficult not to scorch the food without a cooking rack.
+In fact, it proves exceptionally difficult not to scorch the food without a cooling rack.

 Pressure Cooker – Body